gmdavef/struts-showcase/README.md

 A Jenkins pipeline script that builds the .war file, scans it with the [ReversingLabs CLI](https://docs.secure.software/cli/), and stores the reports in RL-JSON, CycloneDX, and SPDX formats as build artifacts.
 The HTML report is published and available under the "ReversingLabs Report" link in Jenkins.
 This script works for a scenario where the RL CLI has been installed on a dedicated/persistent Jenkins server.
 The inclusion of "--return-status" on the rl-secure status command causes an appropriate exit code to be returned (non-zero when scan fails policy or zero if scan passes policy).

+**Jenkinsfile_diff**

+A Jenkins pipeline script just like the above, but a differential report is generated to compare results against the previous build.
+With this, an extra "Diff" tab appears in the HTML report.
+Analyzing the diff is helpful to spot potential malware in your release.

 **Jenkinsfile_proxy**

 A pipeline script similar to the above, but a different instance of the RL CLI is used that's configured to connect to the cloud via a proxy.
 Proxy details are stored in the config.info file at the root of the package store.
 The same reports are generated and made available.